 Tax Relief Available for Wildfire Survivors

-Sacramento – When a disaster strikes, the Board of Equalization Member Fiona Ma, CPA reassures survivors there are a number of resources available to help individuals and business owners.
+Sacramento – After wildfires raged throughout our neighborhoods, the California State Board of Equalization Vice Chair Fiona Ma, CPA reassures survivors there are a number of resources available to help your recovery efforts.

-"I am stunned and heartbroken by the level of damage caused by these wildfires as they rage across California.
-State agencies, non-profit organizations, companies, and constituents throughout California are joining together to provide assistance to the survivors of wildfires ravaging California.
-We stand ready to help," said Board of Equalization Member Fiona Ma, CPA.
-The California Department of Tax and Fee Administration offers a number of ways to receive tax assistance including: tax extension to file returns, relief from penalties and/or interest from some taxes and fees, and replacing copies of records lost to damage.
+The California Department of Tax and Fee Administration offers a number of ways for business owners to receive tax assistance including: tax extension to file returns, relief from penalties and/or interest from some taxes and fees, and replacing copies of records lost to damage.

-The Franchise Tax Board (FTB) offers a disaster loss deduction, where victims can claim a disaster loss in either the year the disaster occurred or in the prior tax year if a disaster is declared by the Governor.
-Taxpayers claiming the disaster loss should write the name of the disaster in red ink at the top of the tax return to alert FTB to expedite the refund.
-If taxpayers are e-filing, they should follow the software instructions to enter disaster information.
+The Franchise Tax Board (FTB) offers a disaster loss deduction, where victims can claim a disaster loss in either the year the disaster occurred or in the prior tax year, if a disaster is declared by the Governor.
 Taxpayers who need copies of lost or damaged state tax returns should complete FTB Form 3516.
-FTB is also allowing special tax relief for fire survivors.
-The automatic extension for affected taxpayers to file 2016 California tax returns has been extended to January 31, 2018.
-FTB's Disaster Loss Publication 1034 has additional information and the most recent list of declared disasters.
+FTB Publication 1034 at has additional information and the most recent list of declared disasters.

 Board Member Fiona Ma, CPA, was elected to the Board of Equalization in November 2014, to represent the Second Equalization District.
 She represents 9.5 million residents in many of California's coastal counties, from Del Norte to Santa Barbara, including the entire San Francisco Bay Area.
 Ms. Ma served in the California State Assembly from 2006 to 2012, serving as the first Asian woman Assembly Speaker pro Tempore since 1850.
 While in the Assembly, Ms. Ma focused on improving California, authoring legislation to create jobs and grow the state's economy.
 As an Executive Board Member of the National Conference of State Legislators, she worked to keep California's economy competitive with other states.
 Ms. Ma has been a Certified Public Accountant (CPA) in California since 1992.
 For more information, visit Board Member Ma's website.